This briefing was last updated on 21 January 2021.

 Our summaries here are very abbreviated and intended as an indication of the content of the guidance.
 They are not a substitute for looking at the guidance itself.

-The Regulator is generally taking a proportionate and risk-based approach to enforcement in light of the challenging situation.
-Regulatory easements, where granted, are typically in force until 30 June 2020.
+The Regulator is generally taking a proportionate and risk-based approach to enforcement in light of the challenging situation and its approach has been evolving.

 This initial guidance told trustees, employers and administrators to focus their activities on key risks to pension savers, including the payment of benefits, minimising the risk from scams, and continuing contributions.
 Trustees were told to assess their business continuity plan and to contact their administrator regarding theirs and to prioritise activities.